All garages have one thing in common:

-No matter how you use your garage, whether it’s for storing tools, detailing your car, woodworking or storing your extra stuff, there’s one thing all of our garages have in common:
+It doesn’t matter how you use your garage.
+Whether it’s for storing tools, detailing your car, woodworking, or storing your extra stuff, they all get dusty.

 I found some things that help limit the dust, and I want to share them here.

-Why is my garage always dusty?
 The main reason your garage is so dusty is actually your concrete floor.
 Concrete is a porous material that lets water seep in, but that water eventually breaks down the concrete, forming dust.
-Your garage also attracts dust from bits of leaves and other debris breaking down as well as flakes of our own dead skin and pet fur.
+Your garage also attracts dust from flakes of dead skin, pet fur, and bits of leaves or other debris breaking down.

-No matter how many times you sweep the floor, it seems like the dust never goes away.
+No matter how many times you sweep the floor, the dust never goes away.

-After some research and a lot of asking around, I found some easy, inexpensive ways to keep your garage as dust-free as possible.
+After some research and asking around, I discovered some easy, inexpensive ways to keep your garage dust-free.

 The #1 Reason Your Garage Is Dusty